gitanogama/ocpp-manager/Readme.md

 ## Overview

+> [!WARNING]
+> This project is newly created and in its early stages of development.
+It may undergo significant changes, and there may still be unresolved issues or incomplete features.
+> Use at your own risk and feel free to contribute or report any issues you encounter!

 OCPP Manager is an application built with [HonoJS](https://hono.dev/) for the backend and [SvelteKit](https://svelte.dev/) for the frontend.

 ### Features: